-The scales with the highest correlation to the CHITM measures were chosen as the predictors.
-Specifically, Restate the Meaning, Finish the Sentence, Equivalence, and Memory were used as predictors.
-These three indicators were able to account for 37.5% variance in CHITM scores.
-Table 12 shows the results of the multiple regression analysis.
-Only Memory Capacity showed statistically high enough predictive power for the CHITM scores, once entered last in the regression analysis.
-However, Restate the Meaning shows similar amount of predictive power when entered as a standalone predictor.
-Current results give evidence that many of the EtoE measure items are very highly related to and are predictive of the existing CHITM measure.
+The item types with the highest correlation to the CHITM measures were chosen as the predictors.
+Specifically, Restate the Meaning, Equivalence, and Memory Capacity were used as predictors.
+These three indicators were able to account for 26% variance in CHITM scores.
+Adding other item types to the predictive model did not improve R (variance explained).
+Table 16 shows the results of the multiple regression analysis.
+Only Memory Capacity showed statistically high enough predictive power for the CHITM scores.
+However, both Restate the Meaning and Equivalence were statistically significant when individually paired with Memory as predictors.
+Current results give evidence that some of the EtoE item types are related to and are predictive of the existing CHITM measure.
+Note that the correlations are slightly lower than suggested in the preliminary study due to a modified weighting structure for the item scores.